Apple TV To Go?

 Depending upon the features and cost, they sell for $20 to $60.
 I suggest buying the newest/fastest model and not going for rock bottom savings.

-I’ve had good luck with the TP-Link AC Travel Router, but there are many good models and brands available.
+I’ve had good luck with the TP-Link AC Travel Router and this high speed upgrade, but there are many good models and brands available.

 Easy/Peasy Device Setup